 Phone: (262) 473-4005

-The Community Space is located at 834 E. Milwaukee st. The Community Space is where people can share food, clothing, housewares, furniture for FREE as well as their skills, passions and ideas.
+The Community Space is where people can share food, clothing, housewares, furniture, books and more for FREE.
 All are welcome.
 There are no income or residency requirements.
-A Little Free Pantry is located out front.
+We are located on the east side of Whitewater, across from 841 Brewhouse, at 834 E. Milwaukee St. A Little Free Pantry is located out front.